Developing a plan of management for Callan Park – what we heard

 Key themes identified

-Feedback received from our engagement shows the community has a diversity of views for the future of Callan Park.
-While some views are conflicting, most people really value Callan Park and would like to see it evolve to recognise the park's history, preserve its natural beauty, and offer a diverse range of recreational activities for everyone to enjoy.
+Feedback shows the community has a variety of different views on the future of Callan Park.
+However, most people really value Callan Park and would like to see it evolve to recognise the park's history, preserve its natural beauty, and offer a diverse range of recreational activities for everyone to enjoy.

 Cultural heritage